Managing Your Household Debt While Saving for the Future

 In many cases, routinely saving and funding your retirement even while paying off debt is the smartest choice.

 - Even if you have high interest loans or credit card debt, you may want to make it a priority to contribute to your 401(k).
 Put in at least the highest amount your employer will match.
 You'll receive a 100% return on your investment, and the sooner you contribute, the longer your money will have to compound.

-- Do the math: Compare the interest you'd receive in savings (e.g., stocks, bonds, mutual funds), to the interest you'd pay in debt (e.g., credit cards, high interest loans).
+- Do the math.
+Compare the interest you'd receive in savings (e.g., bank accounts, stocks, bonds, mutual funds), to the interest you'd pay in debt (e.g., credit cards, high interest loans).
 If the interest you'd make on your savings is higher, then consider putting as much as you can into savings and doing it as soon as possible.